yycorcino/byte-lobster/README.md

    icon.
    </p>

-By utilizing the Clear Registers and Save Code To Text File Chrome extension, you can efficiently manage and organize your assembly programming tasks.
-Simplify the process of clearing registers and conveniently save your code for future use, helping you stay focused and productive in your assembly programming endeavors.
+By utilizing the Clear Registers and Save Code To Text File in this Chrome extension, you can efficiently manage and organize your assembly programming tasks.
+Simplify the process of clearing registers and conveniently save your code for future use, helping you stay focused and productive in your assembly programming.

 ## Credits